JosephDuffy/homebridge-pc-volume/README.md

 This will allow homebridge to find your local version of homebridge-pc-volume.

 After making changes you will need to restart homebridge.
-You may also stop any homebridge instance you already have running and run `yarn run watch`, which will start homebridge, and automatically restart it when a source file is updated.
+You may also stop any homebridge instance you already have running and run `yarn run build:watch`, which will start homebridge, and automatically restart it when a source file is updated.